Updates on Barnet Mencap's services and activities in relation to Covid-19

-Whilst our Curtains Up and Showdown dance and drama groups aren't running at Finchley Youth Centre at the moment, they are offering a whole host of online sessions instead, including Drama on Mondays and Musical Theatre classes every Friday - check out their flyer here!
+The Curtains Up and Showdown dance and drama groups are continuing via Zoom at the moment.
 Head to their website now for more info and to sign up!

 Missing our Martial Arts sessions?
 Our martial arts instructor is putting up regular workout videos to his YouTube channel.

 Our Yoga instructor, Janette Brazil, is offering free yoga sessions for carers through Zoom.
 These will take place on the last Sunday of every month, 11-11:50 - to sign up, email Janette on email@example.com